fedoco/itc-reporter/README.md

 ### Prerequisites

-#### Obtaining an iTunes Connect access token
+#### Obtaining an App Store Connect access token
 Since end of July 2017, Apple requires the use of access tokens instead of passwords for **Reporter**.
-To generate an access token for an Apple ID, log in to iTunes Connect using the Apple ID that you plan to use with `reporter.py`.
+To generate an access token for an Apple ID, log in to App Store Connect using the Apple ID that you plan to use with `reporter.py`.
 Go to *Sales and Trends > Reports*, then click on the tooltip next to *About Reports*.
 Click *Generate Access Token*.

-Or, instead of doing these steps manually, you can just let `reporter.py` fetch a token for you from iTunes Connect.
+Or, instead of doing these steps manually, you can just let `reporter.py` fetch a token for you from App Store Connect.
 In addition, let's conveniently store it for future use in the macOS Keychain as an item named "iTC Access Token":

 ```sh
 ./reporter.py -u your@apple-id.com generateToken -P YourAppleIDPassword --update-keychain-item "iTC Access Token"